The Xometry app works best with JavaScript enabled!

 Consideration

-Bridge tools are generally made of more robust materials than the softer materials used with prototype tooling molds and thus will hold up longer.
-Additional maintenance may be required before 50,000 shots are performed.
+Made of more robust materials than the ones used with prototype tooling molds, resulting in longer tool life.
+Additional maintenance may be required before 50,000 shots.

 Subject